-To help make 2015 your best year yet, I've compiled this list of suggested New Year's resolutions for financial advisors.
+To help make 2020 your best year yet, I've compiled this list of suggested New Year's resolutions for financial advisors.
 You may choose to adopt one—or maybe all five!

 - You'll have several exciting experiences to look forward to right off the bat.

-- You'll be more likely to take time away from the office on a more regular basis.
+- You'll be more likely to take time away from the office on a regular basis.
 This will help you stay focused and motivated for a longer period of time—and help prevent last-minute sick days.

 If you're not sure exactly where you're headed, it's hard to find the motivation to reach that destination.
-To help ensure that you're making progress toward your goals throughout 2015, I suggest making planning and big-picture thinking a scheduled activity.
+Or, in the words of Yogi Berra, “If you don’t know where you’re going, you might end up somewhere else.”
+To help ensure that you're making progress toward your goals throughout 2020, I suggest scheduling time to think big picture and create a business plan.

-Draft a simple, one-page business plan for 2015 that focuses on the activities and goals that are most important to you and your team.
-This is an invaluable exercise for goal setting at an advisory firm.
+Draft a simple, one-page business plan for 2020 that focuses on the activities and goals that are most important to you and your team.
+This is an invaluable exercise for goal-setting at an advisory firm.
 Next, regularly revisit this document to review and revise it, as well as to track your progress.
 You may want to consider creating an electronic calendar alert to remind you to do this once per month or every quarter—or you may want to schedule meetings with colleagues and employees to do this as a group.

 You've selected smart, capable professionals to support your work and embody your firm's values.
-Consider embracing 2015 as the year in which you allow these employees to grow and fully come into their own.
+Consider embracing 2020 as the year in which you allow these employees to grow and fully come into their own.